Hypoelliptic entropy dissipation for stochastic differential equations: Proof

 \subsection{Information Gamma calculus}

-We next introduce the needed tensors for the main proof.
+We next introduce \qi{all} tensors for the main proof.
 These tensors are derived from the information Gamma calculus.
-Denote the following operators of SDE \eqref{a} as below.
+Denote the following operators of SDE \eqref{a}.
 For any $f\in C^{\infty}(\mathbb{R}^{n+m})$, the generator of SDE \eqref{a} satisfies

 where \bea \widetilde L f&=& \nabla\cdot(aa^{\ts}\nabla f)+\la aa^{\ts}\nabla \log\pi,\nabla f\ra, \eea is the reversible component of the Kolmogorov backward operator.
 For a given matrix function $a\in\mathbb R^{(n+m)\times n }$, we construct a matrix function $z\in\mathbb R^{(n+m)\times m }$ to handle the degenerate component of SDE \eqref{a}.
 We also denote a $z$-direction generator as